The Complete Guide to Stabilizer for Decomposed-Granite Paths

 A: The binder dries clear, so the rock keeps its natural hue—just a slightly darker tone when wet.

 Ready for a cooler, cleaner, longer-lasting path?
-Visit our yard or call today—our team will match the right decomposed-granite color and Stabilizer ratio to your project’s soil, slope, and traffic load.
+Visit our yard, call us, or request a quote.
+Our team will match the right DG color and Stabilizer ratio to your project’s soil, slope, and traffic.

 Back to blog